Harfenlabor/harfenlabor.com/exampleSite/content/research/who-played-the-barberini-harp.md

 <span id="person_tag">**Giovanni Carpano**</span>

-Another _sonatore_ of the Barberini circle who, in <span id="timeline_tag">1636</span>, regularly received harp strings, was Giovanni Carpano, a pupil of <span id="person_tag">Virgilio Mazzocchi</span>,<sup>8</sup> and also a harpsichordist.
+Another _sonatore_ of the Barberini circle who, in <span id="timeline_tag">1636</span>, regularly received harp string_s Giovanni Carpano, a pupil of <span id="person_tag">Virgilio Mazzocchi</span>,<sup>8</sup> and also a harpsichordist.
 In the same year, a book of instrumental sonate was copied for him<sup>9</sup>.
-Like Giovan Carlo Rossi and Carlo Moretti he participated in the performance of _San Bonifatio_ at the Carnival of <span id="timeline_tag">1638</span> and that of _La pazzia d’Orlando_<sup>10</sup>.
+Like Giovan Carlo Rossi and Carlo Moretti he participated in the performance of San Bonifatio at the Carnival of <span id="timeline_tag">1638</span> and that of La pazzia d’Orlando_<sup>10</sup>.

 <span id="person_tag">**Carlo Fausto**</span>

-Carlo Fausto is also mentioned, in passing, as having been in the service of Francesco Barberini, as a harp and guitar maker and, according to Frederick Hammond, also a harpist<sup>11</sup>.
+Carlo Fausto is also mentioned, in passing, as having been in the service of Francesco Barberini, as a harp and guitar maker and, according to Frederick Hammond, also a harpist.<sup>11</sup>

 **Conclusion**